kongpop10/spaceweather-timeline/README.md

 ## Key Features

+### Forecast Feature

+The timeline now extends into the future to show forecasted space weather events based on predicted arrival times.
+These forecast events are displayed with a distinctive pattern and are based on the predicted arrival data processed by the LLM from historical observations.
+Forecast events are clearly marked with a 📊 icon and have a special styling to distinguish them from historical data.

 ### Automatic Data Filling

 The app uses LLM to automatically fill in missing data when you refresh the page.
 If there are dates in your selected range with no data, the app will attempt to use the LLM to analyze and categorize events for those dates.